Today, Vancouver Time, is Joseph Mallozzi's Birthday **cough43rdcough**

 Blogger ptarmigan said...

+"To all members of BITEME and co.
 Okay, time to regroup.
 Here’s my understanding of the status of current assignments – in no particular order.
 (Updates are appreciated as my head is still throbbing.)

 AMZ & Narelle from AUS: Will figure out what “tomorrow's upside-down midnight” translates into in Atlantis Standard